jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

 > For a given binary floating-point number $w$ and a positive integer $d$, how to quickly print $d$ many decimal digits of $w$ with rounding, counting from the first nonzero digit, with reasonably-sized big integer arithmetic only, possibly avoiding divisions, and also with reasonably-sized precomputed cache data, preferably with a generic method of trading the performance with the data size?
 Also the performance when $d$ is small is more important than the performance when $d$ is large.

-As a spoiler, this is what I concluded: *for IEEE-754 binary64, it is possible to compute an arbitrary number of digits using only computations involving integers no longer than $256$-bits, with precomputed data that is only $\mathbf{3.6}$ **KB** in size, also requiring a fewer number of $64$-bit integer multiplications than Ryū-printf*.

-(Actually, this is a lie; this $3.6$ KB table is *in addition to* the Dragonbox table, which is of $9.7$ KB.
-But the combined size of the two tables is still much smaller than Ryū-printf's, and as I pointed out, it is easy to compress the Dragonbox table down to $584$ bytes.)
+As a spoiler, this is what I concluded.
+Assuming IEEE-754 binary64, the exact same table from Dragonbox (of size $9.7$ KB, or $584$ bytes with a little bit of performance cost) is mostly enough when $d$ is small, and the heaviest arithmetic operation we need is $128$-bit $\times$ $64$-bit multiplication.
+For any other cases not covered by this table, we only need an additional table of size $\mathbf{3.6}$ **KB**, and the heaviest arithmetic operation we need is $192$-bit $\times$ $64$-bit multiplication.

-Additionally, it is possible to flexibly trade the maximum required bit-width of integers (thus the required number of multiplications) for the size of precomputed data.
-For example, it is possible to reduce the size of data to $\mathbf{580}$ **bytes**, at the cost of allowing integers of uo to $1024$-bits to appear during computation.
+Furthermore, it is possible to flexibly trade a larger maximum size of operand to multiplications for a smaller size of this additional table, without compromising the performance of the cases covered by the Dragonbox table.
+For instance, it is possible to reduce the size of the additional table to $\mathbf{580}$ **bytes** at the cost of requiring $960$-bit $\times$ $64$-bit multiplications instead of $192$-bit $\times$ $64$-bit multiplications.

 # Acknowledgement